-To round out our complete offering of comprehensive TMS Software for the logistics industry we had to tackle Accounting.
+To round out our complete offering of comprehensive TMS Software for the logistics industry, we had to tackle Accounting.

 Accounting’s entry into the Load Manager TMS

-Up to this point we only integrated with Intuit’s QuickBooks, Microsoft Dynamics & Access You Biz accounting software programs.
+We have only integrated with Intuit’s QuickBooks, Microsoft Dynamics & Access You Biz accounting software programs.
 Creating new software modules for Accounts Receivable, Accounts Payable, & General Ledger is not a small undertaking.

-- Ease of posting customer payments, print computer checks for all types of vendors including carriers and non-carriers.
+- Ease of posting customer payments, print computer checks for all types of vendors, including carriers and non-carriers.